Ordisoftware/Hebrew-Calendar/README.md

 - Improve celebrations and new moons boards to allow the use of english columns title and exports.
 - Improve month view to show long-week celebration intermediate days.
 - Improve navigation form to show long-week celebration intermediate days.
-- Improve automatic web check update to not run when shabat and a special celebration day but the next day.
+- Improve automatic web check update to not run when Shabat and a special celebration day but the next day.
 - Some UI/UX improvements.
 - Some file and code refactoring.
 - Add Serilog-sinks-winforms NuGet package.